NOTE: This is post is part of a series called, How To Build a Scalable Company. Here are the other posts in case you missed them:

 STEP 4: Bridge Thy Gaps

-The biggest mistake I see founders make is deciding ahead of time that they can’t become a Manager, Guide, or whatever role their company needs them to be.
+The biggest mistake I see founders make is deciding ahead of time that they can’t become a Builder, Guide, or whatever role their company needs them to be.

 These founders actively stunt their company’s growth (as well as their personal growth), and most don’t even realize they are doing it.
 Some even take the extreme step of firing themselves and hiring someone else to bridge their gaps.
 (Cough…cough…ME!…cough…)